Day 1 - Arrive in Yellowstone National Park

 variety of thermal features, explaining what makes each one unique.
 There's

-also a good chance that we'll encounter some of the unique wildlife of
+also a good chance that we'll encounter some of the native wildlife of

-Then we'll head north via snow coach to Mammoth Hot Springs,
+After a lunch on our own at the Snow Lodge, we'll head north via snow coach to Mammoth Hot Springs.
+Our ride includes

 stops at the Fountain Paint Pots and Firehole Canyon for interpretive walks.

-Walking along Fountain Paint Pots boardwalk, we'll have the
+Walking along the Fountain Paint Pots boardwalk, we'll have the

 opportunity to witness all four types of geothermal features: geysers, mud